 In the quarter ended September 30, 2000, we relied primarily on internally generated funds, trade credit and bank borrowings to finance our operations and expansion.
-At September 30, 2000, we had working capital of \$173.2 million compared to \$97.9 million at December 31, 1999.
-The increase was primarily due to a \$38.0 million increase in net receivables, a \$57.6 million increase in inventories, an \$8.8 million increase in prepaid and other current assets and a \$10.9 million decrease in accrued expenses, which was partially offset by a \$24.7 million decrease in short-term investments and a \$4.7 million increase in accounts payable.
+At September 30, 2000, we had working capital of \$161.0 million compared to \$97.9 million at December 31, 1999.
+The increase was primarily due to a \$38.0 million increase in net receivables, a \$57.6 million increase in inventories, a \$5.8 million increase in prepaid and other current assets and a \$9.4 million decrease in accrued expenses, which was partially offset by a \$24.7 million decrease in short-term investments, a \$7.2 million increase of current installments of bank debt and long-term debt and a \$9.0 million increase in accounts payable.
 The increase in receivables is primarily due to a 36.2% increase in wholesale operations sales in the third quarter of 2000 from the fourth quarter of 1999.
 The increase in inventory is the result of higher anticipated product sales, higher wholesale backlog and our retail expansion program.
 Included in the net cash flow for the nine months ended September 30, 2000 was the funding of approximately \$7.5 million of construction costs for the distribution center and new stores that was accrued in accounts payable at December 31, 1999.

 On December 3, 1999, we entered into a \$125 million Credit Agreement ("Credit Facility") with The Chase Manhattan Bank.
 The Credit Facility provides us with a revolving credit facility, which includes a \$50 million sub-limit for letters of credit.
 The Credit Facility expires in October 31, 2002.
 At September 30, 2000, we had \$73.4 million outstanding borrowings under the revolving credit facility, \$4.0 million in outstanding standby letters of credit and \$23.6 million in outstanding documentary letters of credit.
 At September 30, 2000, we had \$24.0 million available for future borrowings under the Credit Facility.
 The Credit Facility contains various restrictive covenants requiring, among other things, the maintenance of certain financial ratios.
-As of September 30, 2000, we were in compliance with all such covenants.
+As a result of the restatement of its financial results, the Company was in technical non-compliance with the terms of the Credit Facility regarding the fixed charge coverage ratio required for the twelve-month period ended September 30, 2000.
+On March 27, 2001 the Company's bank lenders agreed to amend the Credit Facility Agreement to cure all past non-compliance and revise certain terms of the agreement.
+Accordingly, the Company is presently in full compliance with the terms of the Credit Facility, as amended.